HomeSubjects & CoursesEnglish

 Here your strategy is scanning and you get information that answers to certain questions you have set beforehand like: what, who, where, when and how.

-Eg. Referring a Dictionary, Yellow pages, Encyclopaedia, etc.
+Eg. Referring to a Dictionary, Yellow pages, Encyclopaedia, etc.

 The strategy here is skimming to get main points in general.
 This is rapid reading focusing on title, headings, topic sentences, and sign posts.